Moore Nature Reserve

 Moore Nature Reserve is a nature reserve in the village of Moore in Halton, Cheshire, England.
 Created from an area which had included a sand quarry and farmland, and run by FCC Environment who operate the nearby Arpley landfill site, the reserve covers 200 acres and is considered one of the best places in Cheshire for birdwatching.

 History

 The 200-acre reserve lies alongside the Manchester Ship Canal and is bisected by the de-watered course of the Runcorn to Latchford Canal.
-Prior to becoming a nature reserve it was used as farmland and for sand quarrying.
+Before becoming a nature reserve, it was used as farmland and for sand quarrying.
 The land is owned by Peel Holdings, who have it licensed as a landfill site and only protected until 2021.
 Part of the reserve has been registered to be used in the expansion of Port Warrington.

 Facilities

 It is managed by wardens employed by FCC Environment, operators of nearby Arpley Landfill site.
 Arpley Landfill began operating in 1988 and covers more than 500 acre.
 The landfill no longer accepts waste and is being restored to a mix of woodland and grassland and, together with Moore Nature Reserve, will eventually provide an important public amenity and area of rich biodiversity on the edge of what is a busy, and growing urban area.
 Access is made freely available to the public and there are maintained footpaths around the reserve.